Getting Compensated for Your Personal Injury

 Read our recent case study about how our lawyers won over $1 million for a drunk driving accident victim, and you’ll get a sense of what’s possible.

 As we mentioned at the beginning of this post, it’s essential to get an experienced personal injury lawyer working for you as soon as you become hurt or ill due to someone else’s negligence or carelessness.
-Your initial consultation will typically be free of charge—it certainly is when you work with us here at Westmoreland Injury Lawyers—so you have nothing to lose in having a seasoned professional review your case and give you valuable feedback.
+Your initial consultation at our law office will typically be free of charge—it certainly is when you work with our law firm—so you have nothing to lose in having a seasoned professional review your case and give you valuable feedback.

 And Make Sure Your Lawyer Knows How to Get Great Results

 Here at Westmoreland Injury Lawyers, we do whatever it takes to get the best outcomes for our personal injury clients.
-If you’re a member of our community in the Greensburg, PA area, just give us a call to learn more about how our attorneys work harder for you than the big city Pittsburgh firms.
+If you’re a member of our community in the Greensburg, PA area, just give our law office a call to learn more about how our lawyers work harder for you than the big city Pittsburgh firms.

-Whether you’ve been hurt at work, as the result of an auto accident, or you’re concerned that you’ve suffered due to medical malpractice or defective medication, we can help.
+Whether you’ve been hurt at work, as the result of an auto accident, or you’re concerned that you’ve suffered due to medical malpractice or defective medication, our law firm can help.
 Get in touch now to schedule your complimentary case review.